 The Sand Flats Recreation Area, known as the slickrock park, is only a couple miles outside of downtown Moab.
 This area is nationally known for off-roading; rock crawlers, jeeps, UTV’s, mountain bikes, etc. You really can’t get a good view of it without going into the park.
 I would highly recommend going with a guide.
 Even as we gain a little experience, I don’t know that I would ever even feel comfortable enough going without a guide.
 You are so much safer and therefore able to enjoy the experience.

 More about the Tour

 We met at Moab Tour Company and left from their building downtown.
 It’s fun to drive down main street in the hummer and then enter the Sand Flat Recreation Area.
 The tour guides are a mix of class clown and teacher’s pet.
-They are knowledgeable and will answer any question you have.
-Our guides have always been locals who have grown up playing in the slickrocks and have a lot of experience.
+They are knowledgeable and will answer any questions you have.
+Our guides have always been locals who have grown up playing in the slick rocks and have a lot of experience.
 They are also full of jokes, tricks and will keep you laughing long after the tour is over!